nientedidecente/nientedidecente.github.io/_posts/en/2020-05-25-stop-saying-c-cpp.md

 }
 ```

 And such a snippet will generate only four line of assembly, only for the `foo()` function, and it will return just 4, without any run-time calculation.
-Everything is done at compile-time. **Without any optimization activated.** It is all compile-time by standard, there is nothing compiler-related.
+Everything is done at compile-time. **Without any optimization activated.** It is all compile-time by standard, every compiler *must* generate such assembly.

 Here it is, built with GCC 10.1, with `-std=c++20 -fconcepts -O0 -pedantic -Werror`